borismus/smus.com/content/books_all.md

 Perspectives one and two are dominant in our culture.
 Three I didn't quite understand, but I resonate with four.

-Our thoughts encourage us to see animals and plants as an "individual sack".
-In fact the skin of a thing is ecologically much more like a pond surface than a shell.
-The author describes this as "Delicate Interpenetration"; evocative if a bit disgusting.
-A technique: verbalize the landscape from its perspective.
-“I am the pond and the pond is me”
+A common worldview sees animals and plants as "individual sacks".
+In fact, the skin of a thing ecologically speaking much more like a pond surface than a sack or a shell.
+The author describes this as "delicate interpenetration", which is evocative if a bit disgusting.
 I strongly resonate with the idea of mutual interdependence, and the elation and suffering which is to be found in nature.
 Shared laughter and shared suffering is critical for community.
 Also see [[Two types of fun, type 1 and type 2]].

+A technique: verbalize the landscape from its perspective.
+“I am the pond and the pond is me”

 # A modern take on prayer